 Platforms like GitHub, GitLab, or Bitbucket have huge app ecosystems that make the lives of developers much easier by automating the build, integration, and deployment of code.
 It is difficult for any off-the-shelf documentation tool to match the sophistication of tooling available for these platforms; tooling that most developers are already familiar with.

 This eliminates the need for contributors to learn new tooling just to be able to contribute to documentation.
 They can use their favorite text editor, source control system, and deployment tool to contribute to API documentation.
 This eliminates any friction that might be caused by being restricted to the tools provided by an API documentation solution.

 Seamless Autogeneration of API Documentation with APIMatic

 To enjoy and completely utilize an automated experience, APIMatic provides autogeneration of API documentation on each API update.
 APIMatic’s comprehensive API documentation contains language-specific API reference, multiple language-native SDK documentation, custom Markdown guides, autogenerated getting started manuals, and much more.
 You only need to provide your API specification in any supported format and APIMatic handles the rest.

 Similarly, APIMatic provides docs as code offering comprehensive API documentation, customizable guides, and an API Portal configuration managed as code.
 You can store this code in your Git repository and collaborate with the whole team while creating as many branches for individual features as you want and setting up branch deploys.
 You can also set up automation using tools like GitHub Actions.
-To see this process in action, take a look at this sample GitHub Repository.
+To see this process in action, take a look at this blog on Docs as Code Made Easy using APIMatic and GitHub Actions.
 Try APIMatic now and enjoy our automatically generated API documentation!